rotalsh/Re-Place-Chess/README.md

 ## User Stories

 In the context of this game:
-- As a user, I want to be able to make a move and add it to a list of moves that have been made so far
+- As a user, I want to be able to make a move which changes the state of the board and add it to a list of moves that have been made so far
 - As a user, I want to be able to see all the moves that have been made so far printed out in some format
 - As a user, I want to be able to start a new game
-- As a user, I want to be able to make moves along with the other player that would allow me to capture their king (win the game)
+- As a user, I want to be able to make moves/play against another player where one of us would come out victorious after capturing the other's king
+- As a user, I want to be able to spend a turn to re-place pieces that I've captured, so that I can control them again